wso2-attic/ballerina-integrator/README.md

 ```

-In the above code, `airlineReservationEP` is the endpoint defined through which the Ballerina service communicates with the external airline reservation service.
-The endpoint defined to communicate with the external hotel reservation service is `hotelReservationEP`.
-Similarly, `carRentalEP` is the endpoint defined to communicate with the external car rental service.
+In the above code, `airlineReservationEP` is the client endpoint defined through which the Ballerina service communicates with the external airline reservation service.
+The client endpoint defined to communicate with the external hotel reservation service is `hotelReservationEP`.
+Similarly, `carRentalEP` is the client endpoint defined to communicate with the external car rental service.

-To see the complete implementation of the above file, refer to the [travel_agency_service_parallel.bal](https://github.com/ballerina-guides/service-composition/blob/master/TravelAgency/travel_agency_service_parallel.bal) file.
+To see the complete implementation of the above file, refer to the [travel_agency_service_parallel.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/src/TravelAgency/travel_agency_service_parallel.bal) file.

 ## <a name="testing"></a> Testing